-Fertilization and embryo development
+Fertilisation & embryo development

-Embryo transfer is preferably performed on the 5th day of embryo development, thus increasing implantation rates.
+The embryo transfer is preferably performed on the 5th day of embryo development, thus increasing implantation rates.
 It is a simple procedure, which consists of depositing the selected embryo in the patient’s uterus, without the need for any type of anesthesia.
 Embryo selection follows very strict quality criteria in order to achieve pregnancy in the fewest number of attempts possible.

 At Vida Fertility we often see patients with a long history of IVF.
 Each stimulation will be based on the patient’s results and previous protocols, to improve ovarian response while preserving egg quality.